Supreme Court Justice Ruth Bader Ginsburg Has Died

 Senate minority leader Chuck Schumer, meanwhile, has already made it clear that the vacancy should not be filled until next year:

-The Atlantic’s Edward-Isaac Dovere offered some more context in a Twitter thread:
+The Atlantic’s Edward-Isaac Dovere offered some more context on the Senate dynamics in a Twitter thread:

 The question of whether President Trump will get to replace Ruth Bader Ginsburg on the Supreme Court before the election essentially comes down to four GOP votes in the Senate, deciding whether they want to give that to him, and to break the principle McConnell invented in 2016 [for Merrick Garland.]